 And if there’s something you need from your neighbors but you’re not willing to trade any of your supplies, you could do some work for them in exchange.

 But what sort of skills will be the most useful after TEOTWAWKI?
-Knowing Microsoft Excel might not do you much good, but knowing how to make soap could mean the difference between health and sickness.
+Knowing Microsoft Office won’t do you much good, but knowing how to make soap could mean the difference between health and sickness.
 Or maybe you could trade your soap for more food.
 The point is, you need to learn a few skills that will be useful in a post-disaster world.
-I suggest you take up one as a hobby while you still have time to learn.
+I suggest you take up one as a hobby while you still have time.

 Here, then, are 20 skills you can trade after TEOTWAWKI, listed in alphabetical order: